Shape the future of software operations and make your voice heard by taking the 2023 State of DevOps survey.

 If your logs aren't supported by the standard parsers, you can write your own parser.
 Parsers consist of a regular expression that is used to match log records and apply labels to the pieces.

-The following code examples show a log line in the log record, a configuration with a regular expression that indicates the log line's format, and the ingested log entry:
+The following code examples show a log line in the log record, a configuration with a regular expression that indicates the format of the log line, and the stored log entry:

 • A log line in the log record: